Dead Girl Superstar

 "Dead Girl Superstar" is a promotional single taken from Rob Zombie's second album The Sinister Urge.
 Zombie considered the song to be a sequel to "Living Dead Girl" from his previous album, Hellbilly Deluxe.
 It was also featured on the Kerrang, Vol. 3 compilation album in 2002.
 The song's guitar solo is played by Kerry King of Slayer fame.
 It is one of the few songs on the album to contain a solo.
 The song contains audio samples from the 1974 Isaac Hayes film Truck Turner.
 The song also appears in the game Warzone 2100.

-An animated music video of the song can be found on Rob Zombie's website.